 'It's like thinking outside the box, without the box!'

-I heard this at a recent virtual clergy conference.
+I heard this at an online clergy conference, a few months into the 2020 pandemic.
 The ‘box’ he meant was the church building itself.
 He was connecting to our grief and confusion about worshiping online.

 But I don’t know.